What Are Hypertonia and Hypotonia?

 Hyper-tonia: ‘tonia’ refers to muscle tone or muscle tension and ‘hyper’ means over, above, or more.
 Hypertonia is increased muscle tone, and lack of flexibility.
 Children with Hypertonia make stiff movements and have poor balance.
 They may have difficulty feeding, pulling, walking, or reaching.

-If a child is failing to meet early developmental milestones like lifting their head, reaching, rolling over, crawling, and even walking there could be multiple explanations.
+If a child isn’t meeting early developmental milestones like lifting their head, reaching, rolling over, crawling, and even walking there could be multiple explanations.
 Issues with muscle tone are common in children and are often noticed by parents and caregivers before they’re diagnosed by medical experts.
 Parents and caregivers should trust their instincts and talk to their child’s health care provider about their concerns.

-Sometimes Hypertonia and Hypotonia are apparent at an infant’s birth, but often issues don’t present till months or even years later.
+Sometimes hypertonia and hypotonia are apparent at an infant’s birth, but often issues don’t present till months or even years later.
 It’s never too late to notice an issue and seek a medical opinion and potentially therapy.
 Occupational and physical therapy can help children with differences in muscle tone to increase their flexibility, build coordination, develop strength, and improve balance.
-Noticing an issue is the first step toward improvement that can come from treatment.